dereuromark/CakePHP-DatabaseLog/docs/README.md

 This will run after all the internal processing of the entity has been done, prior to actually saving the log.

 ## Monitor
-You can run a very basic cronjob based monitoring on your log files, alerting you via eMail, SMS or alike if any critical issues arise.
+You can run a very basic cronjob-based monitoring on your log files, alerting you via eMail, SMS or alike if any critical issues arise.
 Just enable it via Configure:
 ```php
 	'DatabaseLog' => [